Child Find and Special Education Services for Exceptional Students

 Various screening activities are conducted on an ongoing basis to identify students who may be eligible for special education.
 Screening activities may include: hearing, vision, physical and speech/language screening; and a review of group-based data (cumulative academic records, aptitude and achievement test scores, enrollment records and health records, as well, as parent and teacher responses to questionnaires) by the building-level Child Study or Response to Intervention Team.
 When screening results suggest that a student may need special education services, HTSD will, with parental consent, conduct an Evaluation.

 Children age three through the age of admission to first grade are also eligible if they have developmental delays and, as a result, need Special Education and related services.
 Developmental delay is defined as a child who is less than the age of beginners and at least three years of age and is considered to have a developmental delay when one of the following exists: (i) the child’s score, on a developmental assessment device, on an assessment instrument which yields a score in months, indicates that the child is delayed by 25% of the child’s chronological age in one or more developmental areas, or (ii) The child is delayed in one or more of the developmental areas, as documented by test performance of 1.5 standard deviations below the mean on standardized tests.
 Developmental areas include cognitive, communicative, physical, social/emotional and self-help.
-For additional information you may contact Dr. Jay Thornton, School Psychologist, at 412-492-6327.
+For additional information you may contact Dr. Jay Thornton, District Psychologist/Director of Student Services, at 412-492-6327.